 Thomas Jenyns, a London fishmonger, had property in the area around Braughing and Standon as well as in London.
 His will, proved 13 Mar 1579, provided for a number of charitable bequests in Braughing.
-One of these was that a cottage or ‘little house’, called The Ford, with some land should be left to some poor people on condition that they tended the orchard.
+One of these was that a cottage or ‘little house’, called The Ford, with an acre of land should be for a poor couple to live in rent free on condition that they tended the orchard.

 The vicar and churchwardens were authorised to appoint the tenants.
 His will stipulates that they paid an annual rent of 8s., which is also recorded by Cussans (writing in about 1870).
 However, Chauncy (about 1700) notes the accommodation was rent free on condition of tending the orchard.

 The exact location of the cottage is also uncertain.
 Cussans (c1870) noted it was in a ruinous state, so had been demolished and the site used for a school.
 Jenyns First School and Orchard Close still exist in Braughing, but whether or not they refer to Jenyns’ property is uncertain.
 There was an Old Boys School mentioned in the Braughing Parish Council minutes.

 Assuming these dates to be correct, that does mean the provision lasted for nigh on three centuries.

 The charity was registered with the Charity Commission, ref 209768, but was removed in 2009 as it no longer operated

 The Historical Antiquities of Hertfordshire, by Sir Henry Chauncy

 Pub Kohler & Coombs of Dorking 1700 2nd ed 1826

 Originally published Stephen Austin & Sons 1870-81.
 Republished E P Publishing in collaboration with Hertfordshire County Library 1972